-Dr. R. Lyle Hood is an Assistant Professor at the Department of Mechanical Engineering at UTSA.
+Dr. R. Lyle Hood is an Associate Professor at the Department of Mechanical Engineering at UTSA.
 He received his B.S. in Biomedical Engineering at the University of Houston, and his M.S. and Ph.D. in Biomedical Engineering at Virginia Tech.
 He conducted his postdoctoral work at Houston Methodist Research Institute.
 His research has been funded by the National Institutes of Health, Wallace H. Coulter Foundation, Department of Defense, and National Science Foundation, among others.
 His work has focused on medical device development, resulting in over a dozen peer-reviewed articles on the topic from journals including Nanoscale, Lasers in Surgery and Medicine, and the Journal of Biomedical Nanotechnology.
 He has also had the privilege of mentoring several talented graduate and undergraduate students.
 His expertise includes controlled drug delivery systems, medical fiberoptics, and BioMEMS/NEMS technologies.

 Anjelyka Fasci, a San Antonio native, is currently pursuing a Ph.D. in Biomedical Engineering through a collaborative program with the University of Texas Health Science Center of San Antonio (UTHSCSA) and UTSA.
 She joined the MDI lab in the summer of 2021, actively contributed to the MOPSY/VOPS project by engaging in data collection, device design, and data analysis.
 She earned her Bachelor’s degree in Mechanical Engineering in May 2023, Anjelyka has showcased her research acumen by co-authoring eleven publications and presenting two accepted abstracts.